 Once a body has enough fuel, you can focus on the quality of the fuel going in.
 Defining “quality” can be controversial.
 What you see in the media, and put out by influencers and corporations is not always consistent with science (or realistic for a normal life).

-The goal of Fuel 4 Fitness is to cut through the noise and give you the real-life tools and skills to decipher fact from fiction so you can make the best decisions for you.
+The goal of PLT4M’s nutrition lesson plans for high school students is to cut through the noise and give you the real-life tools and skills to decipher fact from fiction so you can make the best decisions for you.

-In the next chapter, we’ll explore the chemistry of food and how it affects the human body.
+In the next chapters, we’ll explore the chemistry of food and how it affects the human body.
 From there, we’ll talk about how to bring that chemistry to life!